Enchanter (video game)

+The game was followed by a 1984 sequel, Sorceror.

 Plot

 Krill, a powerful evil warlock, is spreading chaos and destruction.
 None of the more experienced members of the Circle of Enchanters dare to attempt to stop him.
 In desperation, the player, a novice Enchanter with only a few weak spells in his spell book, is sent in hopes that Krill will either fail to detect him or dismiss him as harmless.
 More powerful spells can be found on scrolls hidden in various locations, but as the player becomes more of a threat, Krill will respond accordingly.

 Gameplay

 This game has a new spell system based partially on Ursula K. Le Guin's Earthsea series and partially Dungeons & Dragons Vancian spell system, where spells must be prepared through "memorization" before being cast.
 As in the Earthsea series, each spell is represented by some nonsense "magic word" which is treated as a verb by the game's text parser, so that one can use the FROTZ spell (which causes objects to glow and give off light) by typing FROTZ BOOK, in exactly the same way as one might type PICK UP BOOK or READ BOOK.